-The majority of older people would prefer to live independently in their own homes but unfortunately this is not always possible.
-For those who need support and assistance with their day-to-day lives, home care is a solution that enables them to remain safely in their own familiar surroundings.
+For those who need support and assistance with their day-to-day lives, live-in home care is a solution that enables them to remain safely in familiar surroundings.

 Care at home

-It is well known in elderly care, and particularly dementia care, that a familiar environment is helpful in many ways.
-People who need Alzheimer’s care can often become confused if they are moved into a care home, particularly a large one with many different care staff.
-Staying in their own home and continuing with familiar routines is much more reassuring to someone with Alzheimer’s disease.
-In dementia care it is also important for the care recipient to be familiar with their carers and private twenty four hour care can reduce stress and provide the ideal solution to their care needs.
+For someone living with Alzheimer’s disease, or even just frailty, staying in their own home and continuing with familiar routines is much more reassuring.
+In dementia care, it is also important for the care recipient to be as familiar as possible with their carers.
+Private 24-hour care can also reduce stress and provide the ideal solution to their care needs.

-Unlike in some domiciliary care situations where different carers are sent to administer care to people in their own property, living in means that the same carer provides 24/7 care.
-Some carers live in all the time but others work on a rota pattern with another carer, sometimes two weeks on and two weeks off or three days on, four off.
-This provides far better continuity which is very important, especially in Alzheimer’s care.
+Unlike in some domiciliary care situations where different carers are sent to provide care to people in their property, live-in care means that the same carer provides 24/7 one-on-one care.

-Family relationships can sometimes suffer when a family member has to become a full time carer for an elderly person.
-Having a live in carer can reduce the pressure of this responsibility and allow the family relationship to continue normally.
+Family relationships can sometimes suffer when a family member becomes a full-time carer for an elderly person.
+Having a live-in carer can reduce the pressure of this responsibility and allow the family relationship to function normally.

-For couples who want to stay together, the cost of living in care can be less than that of residential care.
-A further advantage is that they can continue to live together in their own home, whereas a husband and wife might have to be separated if they need different levels of care and are forced to go into a care home.
+For couples who want to stay together, the cost of live-in care can be less than that of residential care.
+A further advantage is that they can continue to live together in their own home, whereas a couple might have to be separated if they require different levels of care and are forced to go into a care home.

-Not everyone has the room or facilities to house a care worker.
-The carer will need a room of their own and will probably want a television and internet access.
-All forms of care for the elderly can be costly, but sometimes living in care can be state funded with direct payments and personal budgets.
+Not everyone has the space or facilities to house a care worker.
+The carer will need a room of their own with basic amenities provided.
+All forms of care for the elderly can be costly, but live-in care can often be state-funded with direct payments and personal budgets.

-The care worker will need holidays and breaks, so the continuity of care may be interrupted by some extent.
-If the live in care is provided by a managed service this is less of a problem than if it is privately arranged, since cover for holidays or sickness can be organised as necessary.
+The care worker will require holidays and breaks, so the continuity of care may be interrupted by some extent.
+If the live-in care is provided by a managed service, this is less of an issue than a private arrangement, since cover for holidays or sickness can be arranged as necessary.

 Providers of private live in care

-Since they are likely to have a wide pool of carers, providers can organise replacement carers to cover holidays or sickness and may be able to choose a carer who has similar interests to the care recipient to ensure that they get on well.
+Since they are likely to have a vast pool of carers, providers can organise replacement carers to cover holidays or sickness and may be able to choose a carer who shares common interests.

-In addition to organising care for your relative, the company can provide support for both the client and the carer with a team on call in case any problems should arise.
+In addition to arranging care for your relative, the company can provide support for both the client and the carer with a team on-call in case any problems should arise.

 Home care: the questions you need to ask